technosophos/gpm-local/README.md

 $ go test
 server.go:25:2: cannot find package "github.com/technosophos/foo/bar" in any of:
 ...
+# Uh-oh!
+The subpackage cannot be found!
 $ gpm local name github.com/technosophos/foo
 $ go test
 # works!
 ```

+Above, we used `gpm local name` to tell `gpm` what the name of our local
+package is.
+With this information, it can configure the `$GOPATH` so
+that the standard Go tools will be able to find subpackages.

 ## Installation